KurtButler/2023-CCM-paper/README.md

 If you wish to reproduce our results that used real data, you will need to download the data from the source.
 See `INSTRUCTIONS.md` in the data folder to see what you need.

 ## Dataset
-In one of our experiments, we used the [ElectricityLoadDiagrams20112014](https://doi.org/10.24432/C58C86) data set from the UC Irvine Machine Learning Repository.
-The data was shared by Artur Trindade.
+In one of our experiments, we used the [ElectricityLoadDiagrams20112014](https://doi.org/10.24432/C58C86) data set from the UCI Machine Learning Repository.
+The data was donated by Artur Trindade at the University of Porto, Portugal.

 ## Citation
 If you use any code or results from this project, please cite the orignal paper: